 4) Add money at regular intervals

-Early on in my corporate career, when I was living like a monk and had few expenses, I set aside a very high percentage of my pay to be automatically diverted to my Fidelity brokerage account.
+Early in my corporate career, when I was living like a monk and had few expenses, I set aside a very high percentage of my pay to be automatically diverted to my Fidelity brokerage account.
 As I received raises and bonuses over 14 years of working at my previous company the percentage of my salary that was automatically invested stayed the same or increased.

 As a result I never had to make a conscious decision to invest my money.
 It happened automatically.
 This made it painless and easy.

 Set up an automatic investment plan even if it’s $50 a week.
-Have the money automatically deposited from your checking account to your investment account.
+Have the money automatically deposited from your checking account to your investments.
 Increase the amount until it is painful and causes you to take a hard look at other spending, to make sure you are prioritizing your investments over anything else (aside from spending money on important life experiences, I’ll write more about that in a future post).

 5) Rebalance annually at tax-time

-Rebalancing your portfolio is critical.
 Research shows that by rebalancing just once a year we’ll garner most of the benefits though some people may choose to rebalance more often.

 The theory behind rebalancing is to make sure you’re always investing in assets that are considered “a value” and that your asset allocation isn’t out of whack.
 “Value” assets are those that have not increased in value as much as other assets.
 It also ensures that you are getting all the benefits of diversification.